drewwills/uPortal-start/README.md

 **WARNING!** _Always use Git_ to obtain a copy of uPortal-start.
 (Please ignore the _Download ZIP_ option provided by GitHub.)
-The uPortal Developer Community makes improvements to uPortal-start every week:  new features, bug fixes, performance enhancements, documentation additions, _&c._  It is extremely important to be able to update your local copy of uPortal-start and (thereby) benefit from these contributions.
+The uPortal Developer Community makes improvements to uPortal-start every week:  new features, bug fixes, performance enhancements, additions to documentation, _&c._
+It is extremely important to be able to update your local copy of uPortal-start and (thereby) benefit from these contributions.

 ### uPortal 5.0 Manual